 A. We recommend that you arrange for property insurance to cover your belongings while at school.
 Viterbo University's insurance does not cover residents' personal belongings in their residence hall/apartment room or storage.

 We recommend checking with your homeowner's insurance provider if you have one since many provide extended coverage or offer coverage purchased separately.
 A renter's insurance option is located in your housing contract.

 A. The Student Union centrally houses mailboxes.
 Each resident is assigned a combination mailbox upon check in.
 The Student Union mail center provides both U.S. mail and package mail services.
 Mail is delivered and sorted each weekday except on holidays and designated break times.
 To receive mail, your address is:

 Student Name, Mailbox Number*

 La Crosse, WI 54601

 A. The Viterbo University student identification card is a multipurpose card that every student on campus needs.
-Not only do you need an ID card to identify you as a student at Viterbo, but you will also use this card to access entrances into buildings on campus, to use your meal plan, to do classroom work, to make purchases, and much more.
+Not only do you need an ID card to identify you as a student at Viterbo, but you will also use this card to access entrances into buildings on campus, to use your meal plan, to make purchases, and much more.

-A. Storage is available to students who are assigned to an apartment on campus.
-Unfortunately, storage is not available in Marian Hall, Bonaventure Hall, or Clare Apartments.
+A. Storage is available to many students who are assigned to an apartment on campus.
+Unfortunately, storage is not available in Marian Hall, Bonaventure Hall, La Verna Apartments, or Clare Apartments.
 Using storage containers and staying organized will help you with space.
 When you take trips back to your home, take a load of items that you are not using to free up space.

-A. Yes.
-Students can loft/bunk their beds.
-Some of our beds already have the capability of bunking together.
-We also have lofted beds in some of the three-person rooms.
 As a convenience to our students, we offer the option of renting a loft.
-Information on loft rentals will be mailed with the housing placement information in the beginning of July.
-As a safety concern, we do not allow students to bring/build their own lofts.
+Information on loft rentals will be mailed with move-in information in the beginning of July.
+As a safety concern, we do not allow students to bring/build their own lofts, including using cinder blocks.